 Paying off student loans has become a huge problem in the U.S. In fact, this problem is causing financial strain for millions of us.
-As of the first quarter of 2018, total student loan debt now exceeds $1.5 Trillion, with the average student loan debt per person rising to $31,172 in the last year.
+As of the first quarter of 2018, total student loan debt now exceeds $1.5 Trillion.
+Ant the average U.S. household with student debt owes $47,671, according to NerdWallet’s 2018 household debt study.
 That's insane!
 But What if You could avoid student loans completely?

-In this article I'll show you the huge consequences college debt has on your life, and give you tips on how to avoid student loans altogether.
+In this article I'll show you the massive consequences college debt has on your life, and give you tips on how to avoid college loans altogether.

 Student Loans Have Serious Consequences